fra2404/segmentation-cityscape/README.md

 ## Notes

-- Training on CPU is slow; use GPU (MPS on macOS) for faster results.
+- Training on CPU is slow; prefer MPS (macOS) or CUDA.
-- For full training, increase epochs to 50+ and use a larger batch size.
+- For better accuracy, train at 512x1024 or full 1024x2048.
+Avoid 256x256 as it harms Pixel Accuracy and mIoU.
-- This is a baseline implementation; refer to the notebook for code details.
+- Increase epochs (e.g., 50+) for stronger results; tune batch size to fit memory.